 Have you ever been scolded by your parents for not sitting up straight when you were a child?
-Apparently, they were on to something.
+They were on to something.

-As well as emitting positive body language, maintaining good posture also prevent pain and reduces joint wear and tear.
+As well as emitting positive body language, maintaining good posture prevents pain and reduces joint wear and tear.

-While good posture is important, millions of Americans still struggle with it, whether they are sitting or standing.
+While good posture is essential, millions of Americans still struggle with it, whether sitting or standing.

 What is good posture vs bad posture?

-Good posture is determined by the position of your neutral spine.
-The spine has three natural curves – at the neck, midback, and low back.
+The position of your neutral spine determines good posture.
+The spine has three natural curves: neck, midback, and low back.

 These curves should be maintained, not increased, by neutral posture.
 The top of your shoulder should be over your hips, and your head should be above your shoulders.